Workers’ Comp | Shoulder Injury Settlement

 Can I Get a Workers’ Comp Shoulder Injury Settlement for a PPD Rating?

 Yes, you can get a settlement instead of regular payments from a PPD rating.
 A PPD rating results in a specific amount of money to be paid for a specific amount of time.
 Thus, it is fairly easy to calculate a proper settlement from a PPD rating.

 Workers’ Comp Shoulder Injury Settlement in California

 The process of filing for workers’ comp can be confusing and frustrating.
 You need a workers’ compensation attorney who understands your situation and will advocate tirelessly on your behalf.
-At the Law Office of Stephen Dewberry, we have handled many workers’ comp shoulder injury settlement cases for our clients.
+At the Law Office of Steven Dewberry, we have handled many workers’ comp shoulder injury settlement cases for our clients.
 Give us a call today.